friendethan/FlyTubules_IMS/README.md

 This is an archive for the R codes used to conduct unsupervised statistical analysis for microdissected fly tubule phospholipids as well as fly sections shown in the publication listed below.

 ## Data Format
-The data analyzed are obtained from the Bruker Ultraflex system with flexControl 3.4 and flexImaging 4.0.
+The data analyzed are obtained from the Bruker Ultraflex system with flexControl 3.4 and flexImaging 4.0 in the condensed .d format for imaging MS data and fid for MS data.

 ## Files